Dec 4, 2013

 4. Employees of Community Transit and their immediate family members are not eligible to win incentive prizes, however all are encouraged to register and log trips on the RideshareOnline.com calendar.

 5. Continuation of incentives is dependent on the availability of funds.
 Community Transit may adjust program or incentive details to ensure program efficiency.
 Community Transit and RideshareOnline.com are not responsible for technical failures in entry transmission, or lost, late, misdirected, damaged, incomplete, illegible, or postage-due entries.
 Entry constitutes permission (except where prohibited by law) to use prize winners’ names, worksite names, hometowns, and any text submitted for the purposes of promotion on behalf of Smart Commuter Rewards.

 6. If you are selected for one of the rewards, a TDM Specialist will contact you via your provided email address to arrange the details of delivering the prize to you.
 If the TDM Specialist does not hear back from you after the first week, your worksite’s Employee Transportation Coordinator will be asked to follow up with you.
-If neither the ETC nor the reward winner follows up with the TDM Specialist within ten days from the initial reward notification email, the prize will not be awarded.
+You will have ten days from the initial reward notification in which to reply with your choice of reward.
+After this time, the TDM Specialist will choose the reward on your behalf, and arrange for it to be sent to you care of your worksite.
 This time limit is in place so as not to delay reward receipt for all other winners.
 Your reward will be delivered to you six to eight weeks after initial contact.